 - Creator Breakdown: It's widely assumed that the film's Bloodier and Gorier nature was influenced by the real life murder of Roman Polanski's wife Sharon Tate.
 When some crew members suggested toning the film down, he responded "I know violence.
 You should have seen my house last summer."

-- Name's the Same: The little girl who played Lady Macduff's dead daughter was asked what her name was playfully by the director while he was smearing fake blood on her.
+- The little girl who played Lady Macduff's dead daughter was asked what her name was playfully by the director while he was smearing fake blood on her.
 She replied "Sharon".